kailuowang/typelevel.github.com/_posts/2016-09-23-generic-function-combination.md

   type K[A, B] = Kleisli[Result, A, B]
 }
 ```
-Then we can just use these types accross the application.
+Then we can just use these types accross the application and make our code a lot cleaner.
 ```Scala
 val departmentOf: K[EmployeeId, DepartmentId] val extensionNumOf: K[DepartmentId, ExtensionNum]